Can too much protein be harmful?

 Too much protein intake can at times create complications.
-During discussions on Protein in various forums, we come across lots of curiosity regarding excessive intake of this macronutrient.
-I have just finished my research on the benefits of protein to the human body, so the following questions are asked even more frequently
+During discussions on Protein Digestion in various forums, we come across lots of curiosity regarding excessive intake of this macronutrient.
+I have just finished my research on the benefits of a high protein diet to the human body, so the following questions are asked even more frequently

 - How much Protein is too much Protein?